top of page

 Seabass

 Seabass is an Alexandrine-Jaffan-Angelino who is currently based in Doha.
 He is an amateur linguistic, anthropology, and comparative religions enthusiast, while academically, his background is in International Politics.
-Notorious for his attention to detail and lore pitches, he has embraced a role of being a petty loremaster for Atlas Altera, especially regarding Erythrea, Libya, and Asea.
-He also supports in the refining and development of Altera’s narratives and project-related content
+Notorious for his attention to detail and lore pitches, he has embraced a role of being one of the main loremasters for Atlas Altera, especially.
+He also supports in the refining and development of Altera’s narratives and project-related content.

 Contributors